astra1dev/PowerConverter/README.md

 ### Windows
 You need Python installed on your computer. \
-Download the latest version here: https://www.python.org/downloads/
+Download the latest version [here](https://www.python.org/downloads/)

 Then open Command Prompt, navigate to the PowerConverter directory, type `python -m pip install -r requirements.txt` and hit enter.